tetloose/tetloose-theme/README.md

 # Tetloose-Theme

-Barebones Wordpress theme.

-Used with Tetloose-WP.
+Barebones Wordpress Theme used with Tetloose-WP.